 Prompt: A Journal of Academic Writing Assignments http://thepromptjournal.com/index.php/prompt

-Prompt is a refereed online journal that publishes academic writing assignments for undergraduates and graduate students.
-Our mission is to disseminate a mode of intellectual work that is too rarely circulated in public venues, and we hope to contribute to the scholarly study of writing assignments in the field of writing studies.
-We also believe that by publishing excellent and innovative writing assignments, we can create both a resource and a site of engagement for faculty who incorporate writing in their teaching.
+Prompt is a biannual, refereed online journal that publishes academic writing assignments.
+Prompt publishes assignments directed at both undergraduate and graduate students from all academic disciplines.
+Its mission is to disseminate a mode of intellectual work that is too rarely circulated in public venues, and it hopes to contribute to the scholarly study of writing assignments in the field of writing studies.
+The editors of Prompt also believe that by publishing excellent and innovative writing assignments, the journal can serves as both a resource and a site of engagement for faculty who incorporate writing in their teaching.